-Copies of the documents are enclosed to this letter.
-The reasons justifying the application of the exception concerning personal data are set out below.
+The reasons justifying the application of the above-mentioned exception are set out below in section 2.1.

-Protection of the privacy and integrity of the individual
+2.1 Protection of the privacy and integrity of the individual

 Pursuant to Article 4(1)(b) of Regulation 1049/2001, access to a document has to be refused if its disclosure would undermine the protection of privacy and the integrity of the individual, in particular in accordance with European Union legislation regarding the protection of personal data.